Meet Our Veterinary Team

 Veterinarian

 I grew up in Oregon and received my undergraduate degree in Biology and Chemistry from the University of Oregon in 1998.
 I transplanted to the Midwest for vet school and graduated from The Ohio State University College of Veterinary Medicine in 2003, after which I was happy to move home to the Pacific Northwest.
 I started practicing in Hillsboro and moved to Paws & Claws in 2007.
 I am proud to be an advocate for pet health and well-being.
-I enjoy educating clients on preventative medicine issues to improve the quality of life for both the animals and their owners.
+I enjoy educating clients on preventative medicine to improve the quality of life for both the animals and their owners.
 I also enjoy dentistry and managing chronic diseases such as diabetes and chronic renal failure.
 The majority of my free time is spent in the woods hiking, camping, and backpacking, or tending to my vegetable garden.
 I also am proud to be a member of the Oregon Veterinary Emergency Response Team (OVERT).
-We are certified by the State of Oregon to be first responders during emergencies and disasters in order to set up and care for injured or misplaced animals, and to house the pets of people who have been displaced from their homes.
+Which is certified by the State of Oregon to be first responders during emergencies and disasters setting up care for injured or misplaced animals, and to house the pets of people who have been displaced from their homes.
 I have 1 cat, Boris, and a lab/cattle dog mix, ‘Rue’.
 I limit my practice to cats and dogs.

 Monica Pollock, DVM